 Use a hyphen to indicate two speakers in the same subtitle.
 No space should appear between hyphens and dialogue.
+If a speaker identifier is needed, it should follow the hyphen (see Speaker Identifiers section).

--Ich denke, wir sollten abstimmen. -Noch einmal?
+-Ich denke, wir sollten abstimmen. -[John] Noch einmal?